By the end of this lab, you will be able to:

 IMPORTANT: When you submit labs, or when you send us mail for any other reason, please be sure that you are logged in as yourself, not using a friend's account.
 If you are using someone else's account, the mail comes from them, and we don't know who sent it!

-Make sure that your web page is accessible at http://www.princeton.edu/~your_username/lab1.html.
+Make sure your web page is accessible at http://www.princeton.edu/~your_netid/lab1.html.
 Ask a friend to look at it from his or her browser.

-Make any additional comments or observations at the end of the message and then sign it with your name.
+Make any additional comments or observations at the end of the message and add your name.

 Send a copy of the mail to yourself.
 This is a good check on whether you really sent the right stuff.
 Paranoids will make sure that this mail arrives and looks right before they leave the lab.

 For these reasons, if there are files you have to save from week to week, you must either save them on your own machine or copy them to your Unix account.
-Once you know your work is saved somewhere permanent, you can remove the files from the public cluster machine; there's no need to remove them from your personal machine if you don't want to.
+Once you know your work is saved somewhere permanent, you can remove the files from the public cluster machine; you should keep them on your personal machine in case something gets lost.

-If you've completed the lab, sent your email to email@example.com, and transferred your work to your Unix account, then you are finished and ready to log off of Windows.
-Select "Shut Down..." from the Start Menu.
-Choose "Log Off Your_name" and click "OK"
+If you've completed the lab, sent your email to firstname.lastname@example.org, and transferred your work to your Unix account, you're all done.